Webflow-Examples/webflow-cloud-object-storage/README.md

 - **🖼️ File Gallery**: View and download uploaded files
 - **🔒 CORS Support**: Proper CORS handling for cross-origin requests
 - **⚡ Edge Performance**: Leverages Cloudflare's global edge network for fast uploads

-## Who this project is for

-This project is intended for developers who want to implement file upload functionality in their Webflow Cloud applications.
-Whether you're building a content management system, a file sharing platform, or need to handle user-generated content, this project provides the foundation you need.

 ## Project dependencies